ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 ## Appendix

-### Benchmark staged conda environment
+### Benchmark staged Conda environment

-To illustrate the benefit of staging a conda environment to local disk, we will benchmark how long it takes for `jupyter --version` to complete.
+To illustrate the benefit of staging a Conda environment to local disk, we will benchmark how long it takes for `jupyter --version` to complete.

 Without staging to local disk, the call takes a whopping 24 seconds to return: